 Electricity

-Repair category 1
+Repair category 2

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-d Gas
+Gas

 Repair category -

-Notes N/A.
+Notes Not applicable.

 Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes It should be ensured that the seals around the sanitary fittings are maintained in a watertight condition.
+Notes It should be ensured that the seals around the sanitary fittings and pipework are made and maintained watertight.